Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 # @financial-times/anvil-ui-ft-shell

-This module provides a skeleton HTML document structure for FT.com user-facing applications.
-It includes all the things you can't see and can render metadata, output dehydrated data, load stylesheets, and bootstrap JavaScript.
+This module provides a skeleton HTML document structure for the user-facing applications which comprise FT.com.
+It includes all of the things you can't see and can render metadata, output dehydrated data, load stylesheets, and bootstrap client-side JavaScript.

 ## Getting started